acampove/rx_run3/README.md

 print_trees -p /path/to/file.root
 ```

-which would produce a `/pat/to/file.txt` file witht the contents, which would look like:
+which would produce a `/pat/to/file.txt` file with the contents, which would look like:

 ```
 Directory/Treename